ImmutableWebApps/immutablewebapps.github.io/README.md

 #### Static assets must not contain anything that is environment-specific

 All of the leading application frameworks ([Angular CLI](https://github.com/angular/angular-cli/wiki/stories-application-environments), [Create React App](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code), [Ember CLI](https://ember-cli.com/user-guide/#Environments), [Vue CLI 3](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code)) recommend defining environment _values_ at _compile time_.
 This practice requires that the static assets are generated for each environment and regenerated for any change to an environment.

+>Static assets must be hosted at locations that are unique and independant of the web application environment

 _Immutable Web Applications_ reference environment _variables_ that are defined on the global scope and reference one of two ways: